-The mutual fund may invest in forward and conditional financial instruments.
-This exposure to markets, assets, and indexes through credit default swaps may lead to a drop in the NAV significantly greater or more rapid than the variation observed in the elements underlying these instruments.
+Investment in derivative financial instruments, markets, assets and indexes may lead to a drop in the NAV significantly greater or more rapid than the variation observed in the elements underlying these instruments.
+The occurrence of these risks may result in a decrease in the UCI's net asset value.